Ethernet IEEE 802.3 Includes:

 Ethernet cable choices summary

 The big decision when buying Ethernet cables is making the choice of the best cable.
 Performance benefit over cost.

-For domestic use Cat 5e cable is generally adequate for most applications.
+For domestic use Cat 5e cable is currently generally adequate for most applications, although in years to come they may start to limit speeds as they increase further.
 The Internet connection is normally the main bottle neck and if you are not continually transferring huge files, then using Cat 6 or Cat 7 cable is not likely to make much of a difference.
 In any case all the Ethernet equipment has to support the higher speeds anyway and any transfer will default to the lowest speed element in any connection.

 If you want to be sure of getting the best speeds, then Cat 6 and Cat 6a cables are a good bet.
 They often don’t cost too much more than Cat 5, and for future-proofing then they are a wise option.
 Also Cat 5 is now obsolete so it is best not to use it.

 Cat 7 cables don’t offer a huge advantage over Cat 6a in real terms at the moment.
-That said they do offer better shielding and this can help maintain speeds over longer distances.
+That said they do offer better shielding and this can help maintain speeds where long Ethernet cables are needed.
 So for cables that are being installed, say, to wire a home, then it can often best to pay the extra to ensure the best speeds and this will future-proof the system for as long as possible.

 For commercial systems, it is obviously worth paying the extra for the fastest cables possible.
 Small savings at the expense of performance can cost money over the longer term.

 Wireless & Wired Connectivity Topics:

 Mobile Communications basics 2G GSM 3G UMTS 4G LTE 5G WiFi IEEE 802.15.4 DECT cordless phones NFC- Near Field Communication Networking fundamentals What is the Cloud Ethernet Serial data USB SigFox LoRa VoIP SDN NFV